ewaldo19/FPL-22-23-Data-Analysis/README.md

 <h2>Cost vs Total Points</h2>
 <img width="1000" alt="image" src="https://github.com/ewaldo19/FPL-22-23-Data-Analysis/assets/57058557/ea7f5301-53f3-41a2-9359-c940119c26de">
 <br><br>
 <p align = "justify">The provided scatter plot illustrates the correlation between a player's price and their point contributions.
 Evidently, there is a discernible trend indicating that higher-priced players tend to yield more points.
-This is exemplified by the top four most expensive players—Erling Haaland, Harry Kane, Mohamed Salah, and Kevin De Bruyne—who consistently produce the highest point totals.
+This is exemplified by the top four most expensive players—Mohamed Salah, Erling Haaland, Kevin De Bruyne, and Harry Kane—who consistently produce the highest point totals.</p>

 <div align = "center">
   <img src = "https://github.com/ewaldo19/FPL-22-23-Data-Analysis/blob/52d9ffeb7c33457a99aa35627f1a0c56784f5945/data/Prem%20Most%20Points.png">
 </div>

-However, exceptions exist, as some players with relatively high prices fail to meet performance expectations.
+<p align = "justify">However, exceptions exist, as some players with relatively high prices fail to meet performance expectations.
 Notably, Richarlison (FWD), priced at 8.4, only accumulated a modest 54 points.
 Despite amassing a cumulative score of 101 points, Raheem Sterling's performance fell short of expectations given his price of 9.7, particularly in terms of anticipated attacking contributions.
-And last but not least, Antony, a fresh face in the Premier League, managed only 82 points, a figure that doesn't align with his 7.2 price tag, thereby not meeting the expectations set for his performance.
+And last but not least, Antony, a fresh face in the Premier League, managed only 82 points, a figure that doesn't align with his 7.2 price tag, thereby not meeting the expectations set for his performance.</p>

 <div align = "center">
   <img src = "https://github.com/ewaldo19/FPL-22-23-Data-Analysis/blob/52d9ffeb7c33457a99aa35627f1a0c56784f5945/data/Prem%20Flops.png">